|

 Preheat the oven to 350 F. Grease an 8 inch glass baking dish with melted butter.
 Toss blueberries with the ¼ cup of all-purpose flour until coated.

-Whisk together flour, sugar, baking powder, baking soda and salt in a mixing bowl, until thoroughly combined.
+Whisk together the dry ingredients: flour, sugar, baking powder, baking soda and salt in a mixing bowl, until thoroughly combined.

-Add the buttermilk, egg, melted butter and vanilla.
+Add the buttermilk, egg, melted butter and vanilla extract.
 Use a rubber spatula to gently mix everything until almost combined.

 Add the blueberries and continue to stir just until everything is mixed.
 You will yield a somewhat thick batter.

-Pour and scrape the batter into the greased 8 inch baking dish.
+Pour and scrape the batter into the greased 8 inch square baking pan.
 Smooth and level the top using a spatula.
 Sprinkle 2 tbsp. of sugar all over the top.

 Bake the cake for 35-40 minutes, or until a toothpick inserted at the center of the cake comes out clean.